dhis2-chap/minimalist_multiregion_r/README.md

     ...
 }
 ```
 * The predict function in "predict.R" also iterates over the locations.
-Saving the final dataframe as a csv is also slighlty more complicated.
-The first location initializes the dataframe and the follwing are rowbinded on as below:
+Furtermore, saving the final dataframe as a csv file is slighlty more complicated.
+The first location initializes the dataframe and the follwing dataframes are rowbinded as below, before being saved as a csv file as in "minimalist_example_r".:
 ```
 if (first_location){
     full_df <- df